trueberryless-org/blog/starlight/src/content/docs/blog/technically-impressive-github-profile-readme.md

 Isn't that bad compared to the [old README.md](https://github.com/trueberryless/trueberryless/blob/5dce4ad0033b00829f8ec3756827057017447a65/README.md).
 And don’t comment on why I listen to K-pop!
 It’s better than you think, trust me.

+Check out the live version on my [GitHub](https://github.com/trueberryless) — if I decided to keep it... — and leave a follow if you're already there if you enjoyed reading! ❤️

 ---

 ## Final Thoughts: Was It Worth It?